machinexa2/My-CTFs/README.md

 ## Rules
 * Try everything you try on webapp, even bruteforce
-* Server is generally hosted at /tmp or as docker container with address of 127.0.0.1:8080
+* Server is generally hosted as a docker container with address of 127.0.0.1:8080

 ## Note
 Some CTF which has been password protected by flag of online CTF.
 In such cases, use flag of online CTF to decrypt and get the source!